human-nature-lab/breadboard-website/README.md

 First add a .env file with BREADBOARD_SOURCE and DOC_ROOT environment variables defined.
 Use the .env.example for more information.
 Make desired changes in the breadboard source code and then use `sh generate.sh` to update the generated parts of these docs.

+Use `npx vuepress check-md docs` to check for link issues in the documentation.

 ## Local email testing
 The breadboard.yale.edu website is currently hosted via the Netlify platform.
 It is a static website which uses Netlify functions to handle sending an email in response to a contact form.